 What services are actually available?

 BSU Health and Counseling offers primary care for acute or chronic diseases, a variety of lab tests, and prescription medications.
 You can visit us for problems ranging from strep throat to minor injuries, from communicable diseases to STI (sexually transmitted infection) testing, and from acne to chronic illnesses.
 Health maintenance services include physicals, birth control counseling, and some vaccinations.
 Crutches, splints, slings, and similar medical supplies are available for purchase or rent.
 Referrals for specialty care or X-rays are also given.

 Are services at BSU Health and Counseling free?

 Health services are available at a reasonable rate and we bill to most insurance companies.
 As of July 2019, counseling services are offered without fee.
 BSU Health and Counseling is not at BSU to make a profit, but it does need to cover the cost of the supplies, medications and professional services.

 Will charges I receive be covered by my insurance?

-We submit claims directly to certain insurance companies, to see a list click here.
+We submit claims directly to most insurance companies, to see a list click here.
 You then only pay for what is not covered.
 If you have an insurance we don’t submit to directly, we can give you an itemized statement that can be submitted to an insurance company for possible reimbursement.